vt-gianni/PingContest/README.md

 #### Lottie files animations

 In order to make loading times more user friendly, I used <a href="https://lottiefiles.com/">Lottie files</a> which allowed me to integrate very light animations in the form of a json file.

+### Unit Tests

+I have some unit tests in place that allow me to test the behavior and return of my API endpoints.

+You can access it here: <a href="https://github.com/vt-gianni/PingContest/tree/main/api/tests">api/tests</a>

 ### Continuous Integration